 It will not be necessary for an SDS to specifically identify that grant funds are a funding mechanism if other legal and appropriate funding sources are cited within the SDS document.
-Although it is prudent for a community's SDS to contemplate the use of grant funds to support service provision, that language will not be included in the evaluation for the 2021 CDBG competition.
+Although it is prudent for a community's SDS to contemplate the use of grant funds to support service provision, that language will not be included in the evaluation for the 2024 CDBG competition.

 The appropriate citation of the Strategy along with attachments and service area maps should be included in the application, along with a signed certification that the project is consistent with the Strategy.
 Maps should include the project area, or facility, in relation to the approved service area for that activity.
-If the project is not covered by the adopted Strategy by June 4, 2021, it will not be eligible for funding unless any deficiencies are cured within 60 days after notification by DCA.
+Additionally, please include signed certification that the project is consistent with the locally adopted Comprehensive Plan and Service Delivery Strategy.
+If the project is not covered by the adopted Strategy by April 5, 2024, it will not be eligible for funding unless any deficiencies are cured within 60 days after notification by DCA.
 Note that certain types of applications are not routinely included in Service Delivery Strategies.
 These may include housing activities (such as would be typically offered through a CDBG housing or multi-activity application), Senior Centers, Boys and Girls Clubs and other types of services to limited clientele.
 In these cases, an update of the Service Delivery Strategy to include these services will be necessary.
 A sample update can be found in this manual in Appendix E.